muskandn/namaste-javascript-notes/notes/season-2/lecture-05.md

 💡 One simply doesn't use async/await without knowing promises!

+# Always add .catch() to handle the error.
+Never left any error UNCAUGHT.

 ### Promise.all()
 > A promise is a placeholder for a value that's going to be available sometime later.
 The promise helps handle asynchronous operations.
 JavaScript provides a helper function Promise.all(promisesArrayOrIterable) to handle multiple promises at once, in parallel, and get the results in a single aggregate array.